Positively ratioed representations: Positively ratioed representations

 \subsection{Background on Semisimple Lie groups}

 We would like to exploit the existence of intersection currents for positive cross ratios to study the length functions of a certain class of Anosov representations.
 To define Anosov representations, we need to recall some basic facts regarding non-compact, semisimple, real algebraic groups and their real representations.
-See Chapter 2 of Eberlein \cite{Ebe1}, Chapter VI.3 of Helgason \cite{Hel1}, Chapter I - III of Humphreys \cite{Hum1}, and Section 4 of Guichard-Gueritaud-Kassel-Wienhard \cite{GGKW} for more details.
+See Chapter 2 of Eberlein \cite{Ebe1}, Chapter VI.3 of Helgason \cite{Hel1}, Chapter I - III of Humphreys \cite{Hum1}, and Section 4 of Gu\'eritaud-Guichard-Kassel-Wienhard \cite{GGKW} for more details.

-Let $G$ be a non-compact, semisimple, real algebraic group with Lie algebra $\mathfrak g$.
+Let $G$ be a non-compact, semisimple, Lie group with Lie algebra $\mathfrak g$.
+We will also assume that $G$ is a finite union of connected components (for the real topology) of the real points $\mathbf{G}(\mathbb{R})$ of some algebraic group $\mathbf{G}$, and that the adjoint action of $G$ on its Lie algebra is by inner automorphisms, i.e. $\Ad(G)\subset\mathrm{Aut}(\mathfrak{g})_0$.
 It is well-known that there is a unique non-positively curved Riemannian symmetric space $X$ on which $G$ acts transitively by isometries, so that for any point $p\in X$, the stabilizer in $G$ of $p$ is a maximal compact Lie subgroup $K\subset G$.
 The transitivity of the $G$-action on $X$ implies that $X\simeq G/K$ as $G$-spaces.